-New York City has examined tax years ending March 2008 through March 2010.
-The Company is reviewing a NYC proposed adjustment which has previously been accrued in the accompanying consolidated financial statements.
+The City of New York ("NYC") has completed its examination of our tax returns for the tax years ended March 2008 through March 2010.
+In July 2012, Nathan's and NYC agreed to and settled the audit findings for an amount approximating the originally proposed findings, which had previously been accrued in Nathan's consolidated financial statements for the fiscal year ended March 25, 2012.
 Nathan's has also received notices from the State of Florida and the Commonwealth of Massachusetts that our tax returns for the fiscal years ended March 2008, March 2009 and March 2010 will be reviewed.
-Additionally, the Commonwealth of Massachusetts has indicated that our tax return for the fiscal year ended March 2011 will also be reviewed.
+The Commonwealth of Massachusetts has completed its review, including our tax return for the fiscal year ended March 2011.
+During the quarter ended September 23, 2012, we also resolved the findings by the Commonwealth of Massachusetts for approximately \$3,000.

-NOTE I - SHARE-BASED COMPENSATION
+NOTE J - SHARE-BASED COMPENSATION

-Total share-based compensation during the thirteen-week periods ended June 24, 2012 and June 26, 2011 was \$56,000 and \$86,000, respectively.
+Total share-based compensation during the thirteen-week periods ended September 23, 2012 and September 25, 2011 was \$56,000 and \$76,000, respectively.
+Total share-based compensation during the twenty-six week periods ended September 23, 2012 and September 25, 2011 was \$112,000 and \$162,000, respectively.
 Total share-based compensation is included in general and administrative expense in our accompanying Consolidated Statements of Earnings.
-As of June 24, 2012, there was \$658,000 of unamortized compensation expense related to unvested stock options.
-We expect to recognize this expense over approximately two years and eleven months, which represents the requisite service periods for such awards.
+As of September 23, 2012, there was \$602,000 of unamortized compensation expense related to unvested stock options.
+We expect to recognize this expense over approximately two years and eight months, which represents the remaining requisite service periods for such awards.

 On September 14, 2010, the Company adopted the 2010 Stock Incentive Plan ("the 2010 Plan") which provides for the issuance of up to 150,000 shares pursuant to the 2010 Plan together with 171,000 shares that had not been issued under the 2001 Stock Option Plan (the "2001 Plan") and the 2002 Stock Incentive Plan (the "2002 Plan") plus any shares subject to any outstanding options or restricted stock grants under the 2001 Plan and the 2002 Plan that subsequently expire unexercised or are otherwise forfeited up to a maximum of an additional 100,000 shares.
+On September 13, 2012, the Company amended the 2010 Plan increasing the number of shares available for issuance by 250,000 shares.
+As of September 23, 2012, up to 393,500 options to purchase common stock or up to 294,844 shares of restricted stock may be granted pursuant the 2010 Plan, as amended.